OPMDG/opm-doc/probes/check_pgactivity.rst

  Critical and Warning thresholds are optional.
 If provided, the number of WAL kept by each replication slot will be compared to the threshold.
  These thresholds only accept a raw number.

+\ **settings**\  (9.0+)

+ Check if the settings changed compared to the known ones from last call of this service.

+ The "known" settings are recorded during the very first call of the service.
+ To update the known settings after a configuration change, call this service again with the argument \ ``--save``\ .

+ No perfdata.

+ Critical and Warning thresholds are ignored.

+ A CRITICAL is raised if at least one parameter changed.